2011 - 2020: from saving our forests to facing down fracking

 The project helped influence the government’s plans to spend £5bn on bus and cycling schemes ‘to make sure every community has the foundations it needs to thrive.’
 We’re now calling for the creation of a dedicated rural transport fund, so that future investment has a real impact in connecting the countryside.

 A March 2020 announcement set out government plans to encourage better use of previously developed land for housing through £400m of new funding and the creation of a national brownfield map.
 Both are the result of CPRE campaigns.
 They vindicate our research showing that recycling suitable brownfield sites can create a million new homes.
+More brownfield campaign wins and progress are laid out on the timeline of our work on brownfield.

-The same month saw the government’s Budget announcement include £12.2bn of funding for affordable homes.
+The same month saw the government’s budget announcement include £12.2bn of funding for affordable homes.
 This came after earlier CPRE calls for investment as part of a coalition with Crisis and the National Housing Federation.